Send the link below via email or IMCopy

 Encourages and funds projects that promote its institutional goals, i.e. Education for All

-Works with governmental institutions
+Works with governmental institutions to build institutional capacity

 Partners with philanthropic organizations in creating and funding projects